 The Association is governed by a Board of Trustees whose members are elected from among members of the Association for a fixed term of office.
-DPAB has 5 Board members and 15 Executive members.
-There are 19 Focal Persons (DYT secretaries in Dzongkhags) who support DPAB with the data update of PWDs of their respective Dzongkhag, support with the coordination and communication at the Dzongkhag level whenever needed.
+DPAB has seven Board members and fifteen Executive members.
+There are twenty Focal Persons (DYT secretaries in Dzongkhags) who support DPAB with the data update of PWDs of their respective Dzongkhag, support with the coordination and communication at the Dzongkhag level whenever needed.
 In the management team, there are 6 staff, who oversee the day to day functions of the organization.
 DPAB is the only DPO in the country that has PWDs, playing an active role, as Board Members, Executive members and in the management team.
 The functioning of the Association is guided by its charter and the Articles of Association, as per the requirement of the Civil Society Organization Act 2007.
 Financial transactions and performance of the Association are subject to external auditing and scrutiny by the board and donors.

 The Objectives of DPAB are to: